Martin-Ondricha/SpringBootRestApiProject/README.md

 Additionally, note the following constraints:

+-You cannot have two users with the same email or ID.
+Otherwise, you will receive an error report.

 - Users cannot have null fields; all properties are required.

 - Age must be between 0 and 130.